 - I made sure I ordered flight tickets that made me arrive new places during daytime.
 This way I avoided having to maneuver around with all my luggage in the darkness.

-Thoughts before departure
+Thoughts before departure to Thailand

 I’d been looking forward to explore Thailand for a long time, and I still did, even though I now knew it would be a different kind of trip than I’d first imagined it would be.
 I’d pictured long, lazy days at the beach with Thomas, or a romantic date underneath the lanterns filling the night sky in Chiang Mai.
 Now however, I was facing an adventure on my own, and maybe in the company of new friends.